 This RFA will only give consideration to direct services for victims of crime.
 This includes direct services to incarcerated victims of crime.

-For a detailed list of services, activities, and costs that are eligible for support with VOCA grant funds please reference the VOCA Sub-recipient Organization and Eligibility Requirements document found in the attachments section of this RFA.
+For a detailed list of please reference the VOCA Sub-recipient Organization and Eligibility Requirements document found in appendix L.

 Matching contributions of 20% (cash or in-kind) of the total cost of each VOCA project (VOCA grant plus match) are required for each VOCA-funded project and must be derived from non-federal sources, except as provided in the OJP Financial Guide.
 All funds designated as match are restricted to the same uses as the VOCA victim assistance funds and must be expended within the grant period.
-Match must be provided on a project-by-project basis.
-In-kind match may include donations of expendable equipment, office supplies, workshop or classroom materials, work space, or the monetary value of time contributed by professionals and technical personnel and other skilled and unskilled labor, if the services they provide are an integral and necessary part of a funded project.
+The match must be provided on a project-by-project basis.
+In-kind match may include donations of expendable equipment, office supplies, workshop or classroom materials, workspace, or the monetary value of time contributed by professionals and technical personnel and other skilled and unskilled labor if the services they provide are an integral and necessary part of a funded project.
 The 20% match calculation is computed by dividing the amount of the award by .80 and subtracting the amount of the award from the figure obtained.